HarshalShinde03/AddressBookProject/README.md

 ## Scope

-Secure password protection and persona! profile management facilities for admin.
+Secure password protection and personal profile management facilities for admin.

 Adding new contacts with detailed filling in of contact information categorized as persona! detai!s, location details.